banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 - Browser reconnect jitter/back-off policy is not under your control which could limit your ability to mitigate outages at scale just as well WebSocket Polyfills above.
 - Some older browser versions have incorrect implementations that look the same but don't support reconnecting or CORS.
 - Long-lived connections can still be closed early by restrictive proxies.
-- Streaming fall-backs below are essentially the same (with additional work to implement reconnect, data framing and message ids) with better browser support - you probably need them anyway for IE.
+- Streaming fallbacks below are essentially the same (with additional work to implement reconnect, data framing and message ids) with better browser support - you probably need them anyway for IE.

 ## XMLHttpRequest/XDomainRequest Streaming